bitstadium/HockeySDK-Cordova/samples/README.md

 This repository contains a sample app that allows for easy testing of the SDK and its functionality.

 ### Prerequisites
-1) Condova should be installed locally on your machine.
+1) Condova should be installed locally on your machine (recommended version 8+).
-2) Hockey application should be created on portal before testing.
+2) Please create a new app in the HockeyApp portal before you start testing with the sample app.
 3) Minimum iOS version is 9.0.
-Minimum Android version is 4.4.
+Minimum Android version is 4.4 (api 19).

 ### Configuration
 To use this app, replace `<appid>` with real appId of your Hockey application here: